JiHoonLee9898/RVCD/README.md

 | `--noise-step`  | 500     | Number of steps to add diffusion noise.

-### EVALUATION
+## EVALUATION
-Refer to the specific examples in RVCD/MAIN_CODES/run_example.sh.
+Refer to the specific examples in `RVCD/MAIN_CODES/run_example.sh`.
 Each block within the file (a total of 6) generates output captions for evaluating CHAIR/BLEU, POPE, and MME for both RVCD and prior methods.
 The evaluation assumes the existence of the generated captions.

 ### CHAIR/BLEU EVALUATION
-Place the generated CHAIR/BLEU caption JSONL file under the [absolute path of eval/test_folder].
+Place the generated CHAIR/BLEU caption JSONL file under the `[absolute path of eval/test_folder]`.
 Then, run the following command to generate the _chair.json file.
 ```plaintext
 python eval/caption_to_chair2.py --gt-caption-path [absolute path to coco2014/annotations/captions_val2014.json] -c [absolute path of eval/test_folder]